DiceDB/alloy/README.md

 ```
 cd alloy
-pnpm build --filter @dicedb/playground-web
+yarn build --filter @dicedb/playground-web
 ```

 These commands will not only build the package requested but also build all the dependencies of the package requested.

-> We also have a `pnpm build:playground` alias that does the same thing as `pnpm build --filter @dicedb/playground-web` for convenience.
+> We also have a `yarn build:playground` alias that does the same thing as `yarn build --filter @dicedb/playground-web` for convenience.

 ### Develop